-I bet you think I'm going to say something like, "Grip strength" or "obstacle proficiency", but no. I am going to make the most obvious statement, and yet, the one most people, even after reading this article, will continue to ignore.
+I bet you think I'm going to say something like, "Grip strength" or "obstacle proficiency", but no. The most important part of OCR training that most overlook is...

 Your "cardiovascular ceiling" will be the biggest factor in your overall race performance.
 This goes for any endurance event, but especially OCR where the majority of the event is cardio based.